serkanyersen/kwargsjs/README.md

 	arg2: 'val2'
 });
 ```

-you can also use it regularly
+You can also use your function like you would normally use

 ```javascript
 test('val1', 'val2', 'val3');
 ```

-or you can do both
+the best part is that you can do both

 ```javascript
 test('val1', {